-On the basis of American Community Survey statistics compiled for 2014-2018, over 17 percent of Pueblo County's population lived in families with incomes below the poverty level, as measured by the federal government's official poverty definitions.
-This compares with 9.6 percent statewide.
+On the basis of American Community Survey statistics compiled for 2010-2014, 19 percent of Pueblo County's population lived in families with incomes below the poverty level as measured by the federal government's official poverty definitions.
+On average, areas within the City of Pueblo have higher concentrations of poverty.
+Over 23 percent of families citywide are living at or below the poverty line.
+This compares to 12 percent Statewide.